CloudTronUSA/L2DProcessing.js/README.md

 ## Getting Processing.js

-### Bower install

-`bower install Processing.js`

-### NPM install

-`npm install processing-js`

-### Getting Processing.js the plain way

-Simply grab the `processing.js` or `processing.min.js` files, include them as script on your webpage, and you're all set.
+Simply grab the `processing.js` file, include them as script on your webpage, and you're all set.
 See `test.html` for a simple example of using Processing.js on your pages.

 ## Playing with the code